Introduction

 that take user input.

-Here we describe how sessions are identified, the specialized card
+Here we describe how sessions are identified, the specialized cards that Gall agents

-library are able to utilize, and the different cores of /lib/shoe.hoon
+with the shoe library are able to utilize, and the different cores of /lib/shoe.hoon and their purpose.

 Session identifiers